Center for International Earth Science Information Network (CIESIN) Columbia University

 Online seminar

-Rural household micro-demographics, livelihoods and the environment provided a forum for scholars from around the globe and from a wide range of disciplines to discuss recent research examining the reciprocal relationships among household-level population dynamics, rural livelihoods and the environment.
+Rural household micro-demographics, livelihoods and the environment will provide a forum for scholars from around the globe and from a wide range of disciplines to discuss recent research examining the reciprocal relationships among household-level population dynamics, rural livelihoods and the environment.

 Co-sponsor: UN Millennium Project